Wildfires burn hundreds of homes in Colorado, thousands flee

+SUPERIOR, Colo.
+(AP) — At least 500 homes were likely destroyed and there were no known deaths in a wind-fueled wildfire outside Denver, Boulder County Sheriff Joe Pelle said Friday.

-DENVER (AP) — Tens of thousands of Coloradans driven from their neighborhoods by wind-whipped wildfires anxiously waited to learn what was left standing of their lives Friday after the flames burned an estimated 580 homes, a hotel and a shopping center.
+Tens of thousands of Coloradans were driven from their neighborhoods by wind-whipped wildfires.
+They were anxiously waiting to learn what’s left standing of their lives after the flames burned homes, a hotel and a shopping center.

+Pelle described one of the communities lost to the fire as “just smoking holes in the ground.”
+He said there have been no reports of missing people so far.

+“It’s unbelievable when you look at the devastation that we don’t have a list of 100 missing persons,” Pelle said.

 “This is the kind of fire we can’t fight head-on,” Pelle said.
 “We actually had deputy sheriffs and firefighters in areas that had to pull out because they just got overrun."

-Mike Guanella and his family were relaxing at their home in the city of Superior and looking forward to celebrating a belated Christmas later in the day when reports of a nearby grass fire quickly gave way to an order to leave immediately.
+Mike Guanella and his family were relaxing at their home in the town of Superior and looking forward to celebrating a belated Christmas later in when reports of a nearby grass fire quickly gave way to an order to leave immediately.

 Instead of opening presents, Guanella and his wife, their three children and three dogs were staying a friend’s house in Denver, hoping their house was still standing.